Digitalswede/ADS_2021/README.md

 <details>
 <summary> 5.3 Data Preparation</summary>
-While the project was still using images as input data, I created a dataloader to speed up the data processing times for the group.
-Unfortunately this never really came to be used since, shortly after I finished it, we switched to not using images anymore.
+While the project was still using images as input data, I created a dataloader to standardize the data preparation process for the group.
+Luckily we didn't have to deal with outliers or missing values.
+Unfortunately this tool never really came to be used since, shortly after I finished it, we switched to not using images anymore as our input.
-A overview of my work on data prep can be found in this notebook: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/Standardized%20Image%20Generator%20Multi-Assistant%20-%20SIGMA.ipynb
+Some of my work on data prep can be found in this notebook: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/Standardized%20Image%20Generator%20Multi-Assistant%20-%20SIGMA.ipynb

 After the dataloader for images ended up being scrapped, I helped Leander and Olaf create a new version.
 It can be found here: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/make%20npy%20array%20of%20audio.ipynb
 For that notebook, I would estimate my contribution is around 25-30%.